zabdallah/AnyNovel/README.md

 Classes and Key functions:
 ------------------------------
 - **class ExpLauncher:**
-The main launcher to run training/ building the model followed by AnyNovel using either train and test data or loading an existing model.
+The main launcher to run training/ building the model followed by AnyNovel.
 The class is the main interface for collecting arguments and build a new model or load an existing model.

 - **class TrainingLauncher:**
 This class is responsible for AnyNovel offline phase of building the model from a training data.